MetaverseRaccoons/backend/README.md

 ## REST API Documentation

 Authentication is done using JWTs.
-All requests use the `application/json` content type.
+All requests use the `application/json` content type, unless stated otherwise.

 ### Create an account